travislopes/gravityflow/readme.txt

 - Fixed an issue where PHP fatal error is thrown from workflow detail link integration with Gravity View 2.5.
 Credit: the GravityView Team.
 - Updated the Members integration to include the missing Status page Admin Actions capability.
 - Updated the hook used in the WP E-Signature Step to allow all signatures to be collected before continuing workflow.
+- Updated the translations for Catalan and Arabic.

 = 2.5.8 =
 - Added support for the delayed payment enhancements in Gravity Forms 2.4.13.
 Workflow processing can now be delayed when using PayPal Standard, Stripe (Checkout), and other payment add-ons which support the Post Payment Action setting.